guiwoda/docs/README.md

 Here you'll find some important points to notice.

-1. The Classname of the Controller is the the wrapping Admin Folder + the name of the File.
+1. The Classname of the Controller should always containt *Aidkit* as first part of the name.
 2. This Controller extends a new BaseController called AidkitController.

 Well that's it for providing special Backend Controllers.
 You won't have to hassle around with special Namespaces and run into issues of importing more and more Classes from different Namespaces.
 Let's take a look at the AidkitController you are going to extend.